sophiapi-nu26/LLM4Causal-cs338/src/document_preparation/README.md

-# Article Retrieval System
+# Document Preparation Pipeline

-Query-based article retrieval and PDF download system with intelligent multi-source PDF acquisition.
+Query-based article retrieval, PDF download, and parsing system with intelligent multi-source PDF acquisition and cloud storage integration.

+**Location**: `src/document_preparation/`

 ## Overview

-This system allows you to search for academic papers using natural language queries and automatically download available open-access PDFs.
+This system allows you to search for academic papers using natural language queries, automatically download available open-access PDFs, parse them into structured text, and optionally upload to cloud storage.
 It uses the free OpenAlex API for search and intelligently cascades through multiple PDF sources (Semantic Scholar → OpenAlex → Unpaywall) to maximize download success rates.

 ## Features